vosaul/status.im/content/frameworks.md

 *The Embark simulator runs in one Terminal window on the top, and the Embark console on the bottom*

+<aside>TODO: Again, this is probably written for the case when device is the same machine.
+With a real device, Embark says "Adding DApp to Status" but nothing appears in Status.</aside>

 You should be able to tap the Contacts tab within Status and see your DApp there.
-After you’ve clicked on your DApp within Status, you’ll see that the chat area at the bottom shows `/browse [http://localhost:](http://localhost:8080/)8000/` for iOS, and `/browse [http://10.0.3.2:8000/](http://10.0.3.2:3000/)` for Android.
+After you’ve clicked on your DApp within Status, you’ll see that the chat area at the bottom shows `/browse http://localhost:8000/` for iOS, and `/browse http://192.168.123.102:3000/` for Android.

+<aside>TODO: Does this difference between address bar contents on iOS/Android presume that iOS is running in simulator and Android on real device?
+Make that clear and explicit.</aside>

 In fact, you can also browse to that address from Console with the command `/browse`, just like you could browse to any other web address inside Status.
 You can also enter that address into your browser, and you’ll see the same thing.